 Finally, with the evolution of the technology and the broader use of internet from bigger masses of users, the interest is moved also to multiple types of data, which do not necessarily follow the traditional relational format.
-Thus, modern ETL applications should also handle efficiently XML, spatial, biomedical, multimedia data and so on.
+Thus, modern ETL applications should also handle novel kinds of data, like XML, spatial, biomedical, or multimedia data efficiently.